jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 	done {property}: boolean, indicates completion status
 ```

 **Note:** I call these interfaces implicit not because they're not explicitly called out in the specification -- they are! -- but because they're not exposed as direct objects accessible to code.
-JavaScript does not, in ES6, support any notion of "interfaces", so adherence for your own code is purely conventional.
+JavaScript does not, in ES6, support any notion of "interfaces," so adherence for your own code is purely conventional.
 However, wherever JS expects an iterator -- a `for..of` loop, for instance -- what you provide must adhere to these interfaces or the code will fail.

 There's also an `Iterable` interface, which describes objects that must be able to produce iterators: